The Top 5 Excel Alternatives

 With its organizational power and number-crunching abilities, Microsoft Excel has long been an office staple.
 However, its high price tag and steep learning curve means many businesses are looking for Excel alternatives.

 Whether your priority is security and privacy, cost, or ease of use, there are a number of choices that may be better suited to your needs.
-Here are the top Excel alternatives in 2021.
+Here are the top Excel alternatives.

 When you first open Notion, you’ll be greeted by a blank page.
 This isn’t a glitch — Notion’s lack of initial structure is a reflection of its customizability.
 Users can build out their Notion workspace to perfectly match their needs.